Skip to main content

 Set FUSEKI_PASSWORD to the value you configured in docker-compose.yml, or replace ${FUSEKI_PASSWORD} with the password directly.

-Note that this uses PUT, which replaces the entire named graph with the uploaded content.
+This uses the SPARQL Graph Store Protocol PUT method, which replaces the entire named graph with the uploaded content.
 If you want to add triples to an existing graph instead of replacing it, use POST.

 Option C: Python (requests + SPARQL Graph Store Protocol)